 It is not, therefore, appropriate for doulas to act as a third party, arranging milk sharing relationships.

-+The milksharing experience (just as with birth and parenting) is about the parents, not the doula.
+- The milk-sharing experience (just as with birth and parenting) is about the parents, not the doula.
 The parents should get all the recognition and credit for donating their milk and arranging the match.

-+The families should also have the opportunity to build a rapport with one another, and this element of community may be lost when a doula does the leg work.
+- The parents should also have the opportunity to build a rapport with one another, and this element of community may be lost when a doula does the leg work.